fohebert/align_on_reference/README.md

 ## Step 3 - Aligning the reads on the reference
 **Description**<br>
 This step will align the reads on the reference transcriptome (coding sequences, CDS), in this case the Nile tilapia ([*Oreochromis niloticus*](http://www.ensembl.org/Oreochromis_niloticus/Info/Index)).
-Still from the main folder of the pipeline (i.e. /home/ckavoek1/align_on_reference), here's how you can perform this task:<br><br>
+Still from the main folder of the pipeline (i.e. /home/ckavoek1/align_on_reference), here's how you can perform this task:<br>

 `qsub 01_scripts/jobs/02_align.job.sh`<br>